EricThomson/git_learn/readme.md

 Now work on your project locally.
 When you have something cool, then commit it with the `add` and `commit` commands from lines 4 and 5.
 You are using git.
 Use `git status` to see what's going on in your repository.
 That's pretty much all I ever do locally.
 Use informative, short commit statements.
 I would recommend making a `readme.md` file and putting it in your project folder, as it will show up automatically nicely formatted at Github when you push (Atom is a decent editor that shows Markdown when you enter `ctrl-shift-m`).

+If you want to just add one or a few files to the staging area, just put their names instead of the period:

+    git add file1 file2 file3

+This can be useful if you have one file that you have worked on a lot, and another that is half done and not ready to stage yet.
+Also, if you want to stage a bunch of files that are thematically related and commit them together, with logically individuated comments, then it is useful to do this.

+Note if you make a mistake and want to *remove* a file from the staging area (say `file3`), then:

+    git reset HEAD -- file3

+will pull it from the staging area back into the working directory.

 # Set up a remote repository and push your project to github
 1. At github, point and click to create repository with project name that you want (e.g., foo).
 The url of the repository will be provided to you (e.g., `https://github.com/yourname/foo.git`).
 2. Connect your local repository to the remote one using that url you just got.
 At your terminal: